Mystical94/defi_AEternity/README.md

 - Some shares are minted according to the value deposited
 - Vault generate some yield by a puropose and the value of share increases
 - user can withdraw the amount by burning those share at any point of time .

+## Staking Contract

+--> Rewards user for staking their tokens in the contract

+- User can withdraw and deposit at an point of time
+- Tokens Earned can be withdrawed any time
+- Rewards are calculated with reward rate and time period staked for
+- The balance and reward earned can be checked at any point of time